microbial123/MTB-AMR/README.md

 ```bash
 python main.py -a rifampicin -l 2A -r rifampicin.csv -t rifampicin_to_predict_MTB.csv
 ```
 -a: Specify the name of the antibiotic.
-Here, it is set to rifampicin.\n
+Here, it is set to rifampicin.\
--l: Represents a specific parameter, in this case, 2A.\n
+-l: Represents a specific parameter, in this case, 2A.\
--r: Designate the training dataset file (in CSV format).\n
+-r: Designate the training dataset file (in CSV format).\
--t: Designate the test dataset file (in CSV format) used for predicting drug resistance of Mycobacterium tuberculosis (MTB).\n
+-t: Designate the test dataset file (in CSV format) used for predicting drug resistance of Mycobacterium tuberculosis (MTB).\

 #### 2. Single Isolate Prediction
 ##### 2.1 Data Preparation
 If you need to predict the drug - resistance phenotype of a single isolate, first prepare the dataset following the detailed descriptions provided in Figure_3.ipynb.
 ##### 2.2 Prediction Execution
 After data preparation, run the To_predict_ML_run function.
 This function will utilize 12 pre - trained machine learning models (e.g., Top15_model/rifampicin_GBC_Top15.sav).
-These models employ the Top 15 Single - Nucleotide Polymorphisms (SNPs) to predict the drug - resistance phenotypes of the single isolate against specific antibiotics.\n
+These models employ the Top 15 Single - Nucleotide Polymorphisms (SNPs) to predict the drug - resistance phenotypes of the single isolate against specific antibiotics.\